kangah-codes/aws-clf-02/md/practice-exam-14.md

     Correct Answer: B

-    Explanation:
-    - use the consolidated billing feature in AWS Organizations to consolidate billing and payment for multiple AWS accounts or multiple Amazon Internet Services Pvt.
-Ltd (AISPL) accounts.
-    - Every organization in AWS Organizations has a master account that pays the charges of all the member accounts.
-    - Consolidated billing has the following benefits:
-      - One bill You get one bill for multiple accounts.
-      - Easy tracking You can track the charges across multiple accounts and download the combined cost and usage data.
-      - Combined usage You can combine the usage across all accounts in the organization to share the volume pricing discounts and Reserved Instance discounts.
-This can result in a lower charge for your project, department, or company than with individual standalone accounts.
-For more information, see Volume Discounts.
-      - No extra fee Consolidated billing is offered at no additional cost.

     </details>

 27. Which of the following services could be used to deploy an application to servers running on-premises?
 (Select TWO.)